seam/cron/readme.md

-You would typically want one dedicated return type per asynchronous method invocation for a one-to-one mapping between methods and their observers, but there may be use cases for having multiple asynchronous methods all reporting their results to a single observer, and Cron would be totally fine with that.
-You could also introduce some additional CDI qualifiers into the mix, to achieve something like this:
+You would typically want one dedicated return type per asynchronous method invocation for a one-to-one mapping between methods and their observers, but there may be use cases for having multiple asynchronous methods all reporting their results to a single observer, and Cron supports that use-case as well.
+You could also introduce some additional CDI qualifiers into the mix for some really convenient, event-driven processing:

     @Asynchronous @Credit
     public Balance addCredit(int dollars) {